-The Apple Watch 4 is still a robust smartwatch, with an upgraded design and display along with a new ECG sensor to track a user's heart rate, making one of the most desired timepieces in the world even more desirable.
+While it's no longer new, the Apple Watch 4 is still a robust smartwatch, with an upgraded design and display compared to the still-on-sale Apple Watch 3, along with an ECG sensor to track a user's heart rate, making one of the most desired timepieces in the world even more desirable.

 The larger screen and more rounded edges are much nicer to look at and offer more functionality, and it also adds in some extra features too that are designed for those who are a little more vulnerable or suffer certain health conditions.